sled-rs/sled-rs.github.io/perf.md

 How long does the front-end system need to wait for?

 The probability of needing to wait 1 second for a single request is 1% (99th percentile is 1s).
-The probability of needing to wait 1 second for 2 requests is 1.9% (`1 - (0.99 ^ 2)`).
-Intuition: if we sent 1,000,000 requests, the
-percentage would not become 1,000,000 * 1%, or 10,000%, because 100% is the max
-probability an event can have.
+Pretending the distributions are independent, the probability of needing to wait 1 second for 2 requests is 1.9% (`1 - (0.99 ^ 2)`).
+Intuition: if we sent 1,000,000 requests, the percentage would not become 1,000,000 * 1%, or 10,000%, because 100% is the max probability an event can have.
 For this example, everything between the 99th and 100th percentiles is exactly 1 second.
 All of our slowest 1% of requests take 1 second.

 The probability of needing to wait 1 second for 100 requests is `1 - (0.99 ^
 100)`, or 63%.
 Even though the event only happens 1% of the time, our front-end